Dmihaly/risky_community/README.md

-# Data-driven risk-based scheduling of energy communities participating in day-ahead and real-time electricity markets
+# Risk-based constraints for the optimal operation of an energy community

 Data